virtool/virtool-hmm/README.md

 **Usage**

 You can easily use this data by automatically downloading and installing it from within Virtool.
-(See the documentation)[https://docs.virtool.ca/hmms.html].
+[See the documentation](https://docs.virtool.ca/hmms.html).

 The data can also be manually downloaded: